levelgraph/levelgraph/README.md

 * [ ] Return the matching triples in the JOIN results.
 * [ ] Support for Query Planning in JOIN.
-* [ ] Design and implement a nicer query interface using promises.
 * [ ] Add more database operators.

 ## Contributing to LevelGraph